 Now for this step, open your hand and lightly touch (light slap) the strings.

 Next, you are going to bring your fingers up and brush the strings from the inside against the strings, then down on the nail, and then brush up from the inside again.
 You can use one finger for a light strum, or you can hit with 2 or more fingers and it has a stronger sound.

 Go ahead and practice putting the whole strum together.
 First, practice it only with your strings muted, then when you're ready, pick one chord to practice the whole strum with slowly.

 Once you feel confident with that, try all of the chords on the strum, each chord does the entire strum sequence.
 In this order we will play the A minor, G , FM7 (#11), and E chords.
 Now we are going to do 2 strums on each chord.
 Here is the section of the video to listen to review the chord sequence and to play-along with this.

 Don't get too frustrated, be kind to yourself, and give yourself the time to learn this slowly.
 It may feel awkward at first, just practice it a little at a time and you will get the hang of it pretty quickly.

-Would you like to learn how to play an easy Spanish guitar song, with a very famous tag on the end?
-Great!
+Would you like to learn how to play an easy Spanish guitar song?
 Click on the link below!